dojot/docs/source/internal-communication.rst

       // Or 2020-10-06T12:58:03.000Z, if you want to use ISO.
    }

 All timestamps will be converted in ISO before being stored in MongoDB.
-Its precision is preserved.
+The precision is preserved.

 Persister